groupvine/gv-doc/policy.md

 <span id="trademarks"></span>
 ### Trademarks:

-  GroupVine, GroupVine20, Trivy, Interactive Email, Engagement Widget, GroupVine's logo and sub-logos, and related trade names and service marks used by GroupVine<sup>TM</sup> are the trademarks of GroupVine, Inc. and may not be used without permission.
+  GroupVine, GroupVine20, Trivy, Interactive Email, Email Widget, Engagement Widget, GroupVine's logo and sub-logos, and related trade names and service marks used by GroupVine<sup>TM</sup> are the trademarks of GroupVine, Inc. and may not be used without permission.
 Other trademarks and trade names that may appear on this Site are the property of their respective owners.

 <span id="disputes"></span>
 ### Dispute Resolution: